-- 1. Requests for permission to broadcast, televise, photograph, or otherwise record proceedings in the courtroom shall be made in writing to the Judge or the Judge's designated courtroom employee.
+- A. Requests for permission to broadcast, televise, photograph, or otherwise record proceedings in the courtroom shall be made in writing to the Judge or the Judge's designated courtroom employee.
 All applications shall become part of the record of the proceedings.
-Such applications should be made as far in advance as is reasonably possible. - 2.
-The filming, videotaping, recording, or photographing of jurors shall not be permitted in any circumstance.
-The assigned judge may prohibit the audio or visual recording of undercover police officers, victims and witnesses. - 3.
-There shall be no audio pick-up of conferences conducted in a court facility between attorneys and clients or of any conferences conducted at the bench between counsel and the judge. - 4.
-The positioning of any cameras shall be at a location to be determined by the Judge. - 5.
-Proper courtroom decorum shall be maintained by all in the courtroom.
+Such applications should be made as far in advance as is reasonably possible. - B. Law enforcement officers providing security for courtrooms that are required to wear body cams are permitted to activate cameras as required per their agency's policies. - C. The filming, videotaping, recording, or photographing of jurors shall not be permitted in any circumstance.
+The assigned judge may prohibit the audio or visual recording of undercover police officers, victims and witnesses. - D. There shall be no audio pick-up of conferences conducted in a court facility between attorneys and clients or of any conferences conducted at the bench between counsel and the judge. - E. The positioning of any cameras shall be at a location to be determined by the Judge. - F. Proper courtroom decorum shall be maintained by all in the courtroom.
 No photographic or electronic equipment may be used in the courtroom which causes distracting sound or light.